 With treatment advice a medicare rebate is applicable under item 385

-Our Occupational Physicians can provide independent medical opinion for Forensic File Review.
+The Occupational Physicians can provide independent medical opinion for Forensic File Review.
 They are experts in forensic discovery and reporting on findings in complex medical files requiring direction and medical comment regarding a claimant’s file history.
 This type of report does not involve seeing your patient/claimant/employee.
 Generally, we make an appointment for a Forensic File Review in the same way as you would for any claimant, except there is no consultation time.
-The timeframe required for you to receive your report depends entirely upon the amount of reading material and investigative work required by our Occupational Physician completing this report.
+The timeframe required for you to receive your report depends entirely upon the amount of reading material and investigative work required by the Occupational Physician completing this report.
 Hence, our fee is based on an hourly rate.